ctrlaltdeleon/infinitygauntlet/books/hacking-for-dummies-6th/README.md

 LINK: N/A

-## CHAPTERS
+## Chapters

-1. INTRODUCTION TO VULNERABILITY AND PENETRATION TESTING
+1. Introduction to Vulnerability and Penetration Testing